top of page

 • Are the changes smooth, stepped, or abrupt?

-• What might be causing these patterns in the landscape?
+• Do any patterns repeat?
+What might be causing them?

 1. Open JMARS

-2. Zoom in to a crater or area of interest (AOI).
+2. Zoom in to a crater or area of interest.

 4. Move your cursor and circle to the center of your crater.
-Zoom in/out until circle fits on your screen.
+Zoom in/out until circle is the size you want.

 5. Double click on the "Crater Counting" layer in the layer manager.
 In the "Crater Counting Options" window, click the row showing your circle data . (turns gray).
 At the bottom of the window, click "Open Profile Viewer".
 The chart shows elevation profiles from the center out (RADIALS).
 To chart from edge to edge (DIAMETERS) click the "line type" then click "DIAMETERS".
 Other custom options are available including data sheets about your craters.

-• Do the profiles look the same all the way around, or different?
+• Do the profiles look the same in all directions, or are some different?

-• Where are the steepest and flattest sections?
+• Where are the highest and lowest points?

 bottom of page